-(1) Mr. Laws was not employed with the Company at the time the 2019 grants were made, and therefore was not entitled to a payout.
+(2) Mr. Laws was not employed with the Company at the time the 2020 grants were made, and therefore was not entitled to a payout.

-Performance Goal Certification for the 2020 PSU Grants
+Performance Goal Certification for the 2021 PSU Grants

-In 2020, the Compensation Committee awarded PSUs, which, like the 2019 and 2021 PSUs described above, have a two-year performance period (calendar years 2020 and 2021) followed by a one-year vesting period.
-The performance goals and threshold, target and maximum achievement levels for these grants were described in the proxy statement for the 2021 Annual Meeting of Stockholders.
-The structure of these awards and their performance goals are the same as those described above for the 2021 PSU grants.
-The Compensation Committee has certified that the Company had earned a level of achievement that is 179% of target.
+In 2021, the Compensation Committee awarded PSUs, which, like the 2020 and 2022 PSUs described above, have a two-year performance period (calendar years 2021 and 2022) followed by a one-year vesting period.
+The performance goals and threshold, target and maximum achievement levels for these grants were described in the proxy statement for the 2022 Annual Meeting of Stockholders.
+The structure of these awards is similar to the description above for the 2022 PSU grants, with the principle difference being that the performance goals were based upon our achievement of a metric based on our adjusted return on stockholders' equity compared to pre-determined levels.
+The Compensation Committee has certified that the Company had earned a level of achievement that is 141% of target.
 This level was the result of corporate performance that exceeded the target performance goal set forth by the Compensation Committee for payout under the grant.
-These awards are included in the Outstanding Equity Awards at Fiscal Year-End table on page 43, and generally will become payable in 2023, following the one-year vesting period.
+These awards are included in the Outstanding Equity Awards at Fiscal Year-End table on page 42, and generally will become payable in 2024, following the one-year vesting period.

-2021 RSU Grants
+2022 RSU Grants

-Our NEOs, with the exception of Mr. Dirks, received grants of time-vesting RSUs in March 2021.
-Additionally, RSUs were granted in August 2021 to Mr. Shaw in recognition of his increased responsibilities in taking on ambitious and challenging work at Cerity.
+Our NEOs received grants of time-vesting RSUs in March 2022.
 As in previous years, the Compensation Committee believes that the RSU grants, including the selection of a four-year vesting period, will positively impact retention and will effectively motivate management to focus on executing the existing long-term strategic plan designed to increase stockholder value.
+Mr. Shaw received an additional 1,925 RSUs as part of his annual RSU award in March 2022.
+This one-time award was granted to Mr. Shaw in light of the additional responsibilities he undertook with the Cerity business.

-As in recent years, dividend equivalent units will be credited during the vesting periods, but will be paid only if the vesting requirements are satisfied.
+As in recent years, dividend equivalent units will be credited during the vesting periods but will be paid only if the vesting requirements are satisfied.
 In that event, payment would be made, in cash, when the underlying RSUs are distributed.
-All RSU grants that were made in 2021 to our NEOs are set out and described in the Summary Compensation Table on page 39 and the Grants of Plan-Based Awards Table on page 42.
+All RSU grants that were made in 2022 to our NEOs are set out and described in the Summary Compensation Table on page 38 and the Grants of Plan-Based Awards Table on page 41.